Introduction

 security audits.
 The plan should also address physical security measures such as restricting access

-• Regulatory bodies also play a critical role in ensuring drone cybersecurity.
+to drone storage and maintenance areas. - Regulatory bodies also play a critical role in ensuring drone cybersecurity.
 In the United States,

 the Federal Aviation Administration (FAA) has established regulations for drone operations,